-With the 2006 Atlantic hurricane season officially kicking off on the first of June, the Minerals Management Service (MMS) last week released its "final report" on Gulf of Mexico gas and oil production shut-ins related to the damage from Hurricanes Katrina and Rita in the 2005 hurricane season.
+With the 2006 Atlantic hurricane season officially kicking off last Thursday, the Minerals Management Service (MMS) on Monday released its “final report” on Gulf of Mexico gas and oil production shut-ins related to the damage from Hurricanes Katrina and Rita in the 2005 hurricane season.

 “In the last month there has been substantial improvement in the production numbers warranting another release so a decision was made to issue a final report after Hurricanes Katrina and Rita,” the MMS said.
 The data for the report was collected to reflect information through June 1.

 The government agency reported that 71 platforms remain evacuated, which represents 8.67% of the 819 manned platforms in the Gulf of Mexico.
 None of the 134 rigs currently operating in the Gulf are still evacuated.